ct-clmsn/pyzmq-collectives/README.md

 side.
 For the sender: a socket is created, a connection is made, data is transferred, a connection is closed, and the socket is closed.
 For the
 receiver: a socket is created, a port is bound to the socket, data is received, the socket unbinds, the socket is closed.
+This implementation can be considered heavy handed due to all the operating system calls and interactions it requires.

 The reasoning for this particular implementation decision has to deal with scalability concerns.
 If a sufficiently large enough number of machines are applied to execute an application, then program initialization will take a non-trivial amount of time - all the machines will need to create N**2 (where N is the total number of machines) sockets, socket connections, and socket handshakes.
+A separate thread/process for communication would be required along with fairly complicated queue management (imagine a queue built on top of 0MQ) logic.

 Additionally, there is an overhead cost at the operating system level.
 Each socket consumes a file descriptor.
 Operating system instances are configured